kserra1/CS326Team2/team/m2/data.md

 - **Recipe to Liked Recipes**: One-to-Many relationship.
 Each recipe can be liked by multiple users.
 - **Recipe to Recipe Comments**: One-to-Many relationship.
 Each recipe can have multiple comments.
   - **Recipe to Recipe Tag**: One-to-Many relationship.
 Each recipe can have multiple tags.
+- **Recipe to Recipe Comments**: One-to-Many relationship.
+Each user can upload many images for their recipes
 ## Data Sources

 - **User Input**: Data provided by users when creating, sharing, or interacting with recipes.